MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

   - Cross-Section Tools (Gridline Creation)
   Function: Creates a reference grid that extends to the boundaries of the input cross-sections.
   - Cross-Section Tools (Segment Profiles)
   Function: Creates surface profiles from bedrock and/or groundwater surface rasters.

 *Data Formatting Tools*
-  -Data Formatting
+  - Data Formatting
   Function: Converts Wellogic water well data into a usable format for the cross-section tools
-  -GWL Raster Creation
+  - GWL Raster Creation
-  Function: Creates groundwater surface rasters from water well data -Project Creation
+  Function: Creates groundwater surface rasters from water well data
+  - Project Creation
   Function: Sets up a Wellogic water well project (MICHIGAN ONLY) around a given area to be used for maps and cross-sections.

 ---